-May/June 2007: Angel Arroyo Vasquez, age 14, of Orlando, Fla., was swimming in an apartment swimming pool.
+June 2007: Angel Arroyo Vasquez, age 15, of Orlando, Florida, contracted the amoeba while swimming in an apartment swimming pool.

-July 2007: Will Sellars, age 11, of Orlando, Fla., was swimming and wakeboarding in Lake Conway.
+July 2007: Will Sellars, age 11, also of Orlando, Florida, contracted it while swimming and wakeboarding in Lake Conway.

-August 2007: Richard Almeida, age 10, of Kissimmee, Fla., was swimming and wakeboarding at Orlando Watersports Complex.
+August 2007: Richard Almeida, age 10, of Kissimmee, Florida, contracted it while swimming and wakeboarding at the Orlando Watersports Complex.

-August 2007: John "Jack" Herrera, age 12, participated in water activities during summer camp at Lake LBJ in Texas.
+August 2007: John "Jack" Herrera, age 12, contracted the amoeba while participating in water activities during summer camp at Lake LBJ in Texas.

-August 2007: Colby Sawyer, age 22, was wakeboarding at Lake LBJ in Texas.
+August 2007: Colby Sawyer, age 22, contracted the amoeba while wakeboarding at Lake LBJ in Texas.

-September 2007: Aaron Evans, age 14, was swimming at Lake Havasu in northeastern Arizona.
+September 2007: Aaron Evans, age 14, contracted it while swimming in northeastern Arizona's Lake Havasu.

-States where the brain-eating amoeba Naegleria fowleri or N. fowleri has caused disease include Arkansas, Arizona, California, Florida, Georgia, Louisiana, Missouri, Mississippi, North Carolina, New Mexico, Nevada, Oklahoma, South Carolina, Texas, and Virginia.
+States where the brain-eating amoeba Naegleria fowleri (or N. fowleri) has caused disease include Arkansas, Arizona, California, Florida, Georgia, Louisiana, Minnesota, Missouri, Mississippi, North Carolina, New Mexico, Nevada, Oklahoma, South Carolina, Texas, and Virginia.

-The disease caused by the brain-eating amoeba is technically called primary amoebic meningoencephalitis, or PAM.
+The deadly disease caused by the brain-eating amoeba is technically termed "primary amoebic meningoencephalitis," or PAM.
 After the amoeba enters the nose, it finds its way to the olfactory nerve, then follows the nerve into the brain.
 The amoeba secretes enzymes and proteins that dissolve brain cells so it can suck up the debris.
 Victims usually die seven to 10 days after infection, although symptoms may not appear for up to 14 days.

-Initial symptoms include headache, fever, nausea, vomiting, and stiff neck.
-Later symptoms include confusion, inability to pay attention to people and surroundings, loss of balance, seizures, and hallucinations.
+Initial symptoms include headache, fever, nausea, vomiting and a stiff neck.
+Later symptoms include confusion, inability to pay attention to people and surroundings, loss of balance, seizures and hallucinations.
 Death follows the first symptoms by three to seven days.

 What can moms do?